 This mix of affordability and beauty makes Leadville an interesting choice for folks wanting to taste mountain living without spending a fortune.
 Compared to areas like Vail or Aspen, Leadville is very affordable.

-The cost of living is 94.7, which is 5.3% lower than the U.S. normal and 21.4% lower than the Colorado average.
+The cost of living is 94.7, which is 5.3% lower than the U.S. norm and 21.4% lower than the Colorado average.
 Housing costs are also well below the national average, making this an affordable choice for longer-term stays or even retirement.

 Flagstaff, Arizona